tlswg/tls13-spec/draft-ietf-tls-tls13.md

 The client MAY send the "certificate_authorities" extension in the ClientHello message.
 The server MAY send it in the CertificateRequest message.

-The "trusted_ca_keys" extension, which serves a somewhat similar purpose {{RFC6066}}, but is more complicated, is not used in TLS 1.3.
+The "trusted_ca_keys" extension, which serves a similar purpose {{RFC6066}}, but is more complicated, is not used in TLS 1.3 (although it may appear in ClientHello messages from clients which are offering prior versions of TLS).

 ### Negotiated Groups